THE NUMEROUS SOLUTIONS OF

 Posted November 10th, 2013 in Field Reports by Billy Jensen

+I went to junior high school with Lee Harvey Oswald.
+He was a schmuck.
 Doesn’t matter that he died nine years before I was born.
 We all went to junior high school with Lee Harvey Oswald—a confused, disenfranchised little schmuck who would grow up to be mad at the world and not amount to much at all.
-But every schmuck has his day.
-Lee Harvey’s just happened to be Nov.
-22, 1963.
+But every schmuck has his day. […]

 Black and Blonde: The Hideous Sorority of Hollywood’s Black Dahlia and Boston’s Swedish Nanny